lloyd/littlepass/README.md

 Ideally, considerable care would be put into crafting wordlists containing words that kids just getting started with computers can recognize and type.
-To start, I took several wordlists online for 3rd graders, and combined them with words from the english translation of The Little Prince (starting with the little prince gives the project soul, and seems like a reasonable start).
+To start, I took several wordlists online for 3rd graders, and combined them with words from the english translation of The Little Prince.
 This resulted in a wordlist of 3600 entries.
 Finally, I used google's translation API (and 40 USD) to generate automatic translations into 70 more languages.